- Important information about your offer 2021/22

 Visas and immigration permissions

-Students from outside the European Union (Non-EU) who require a visa to study in the UK, will have to attend a Right to Study check when you first arrive at the University.
+Students outside the UK (Overseas and EU/EEA/Swiss) who require a visa to study in the UK, will have to attend a Right to Study check when you first arrive at the University.
 If you fail to attend the Right to Study check or cannot provide conclusive evidence that you have the correct visa or immigration permission, you will not be allowed to begin your course and you may be asked to withdraw from your course in accordance with the University's policy.

 It is essential that you regularly read our emails and that you follow the instructions for arrival, collection of Biometric Residence Permits and Right to Study checks.
 You are required to meet the attendance and attendance monitoring requirements; if you do not, the University may withdraw its sponsorship of your visa and withdraw you from your course.